 Abrasive wheels can be extremely dangerous, which is why anybody operating abrasive wheels must undergo the correct training, and certain legal requirements must be met.

 If you or your employees operate abrasive wheels, then this post is for you.
-Keep reading to learn more about abrasive wheels, and what legal requirements you need to meet in order to operate abrasive wheels.
+Keep reading to learn more about abrasive wheels and what legal requirements you need to meet in order to operate abrasive wheels.

 What Are Abrasive Wheels?

-Abrasive wheels can even be used for cutting materials, as well as polishing, sanding, and finishing.
+Abrasive wheels can even be used for cutting materials as well as polishing, sanding, and finishing.

 Whether abrasive wheels are used to modify surfaces or to prepare surfaces, they can be very dangerous if handled by untrained workers.

-What Are the Abrasive Wheels Regulations and Legal Requirements?
+What Are The Abrasive Wheels Regulations And Legal Requirements?

 There’s a reason that there are so many regulations and legal requirements for handling abrasive wheels - and that’s simply because they can be very dangerous.